gitlabform/gitlabform/docs_new/automation.md

 * `project_rename` - we want this because after the rename project may get a new config from GitLabForm,
 * `project_transfer` - we want this because under a new group the project may get a new config from GitLabForm,

-## Method 1: GitLabForm on the same server as GitLab + adnanh/webhook app
+### Method 1: GitLabForm on the same server as GitLab + adnanh/webhook app

 In this method we assume that:

 * you have GitLabForm installed on the same server as your GitLab instance.
     * its binary is here: `/opt/gitlabform/venv/bin/gitlabform`.
     * its config is in `/opt/gitlabform/conf` - `config.yml` plus some files for the `files:` sections.

-### Step 1: Configure GitLab system hooks
+#### Step 1: Configure GitLab system hooks

-Got to https://gitlab.your-company.com/admin/hooks and create a hook with the URL http://127.0.0.1:9000/hooks/run-gitlabform .
+Go to https://gitlab.your-company.com/admin/hooks and create a hook with the URL http://127.0.0.1:9000/hooks/run-gitlabform .
 Uncheck all the extra triggers as the events that are interesting for us are among the standard ones.
 Leave "Enable SSL verification" unchecked as we are making calls over loopback, there is no need to encrypt the traffic here.

-### Step 2: Configure the webhook app to run GitLabForm
+#### Step 2: Configure the webhook app to run GitLabForm

 Get and install the [adnanh/webhook](https://github.com/adnanh/webhook) app.